Jump-Start a career with non-paying acting opportunities

 Why act without getting paid?
 If you have serious intentions of making this your career, you are going to need a great deal of experience in it to move forward.
 Without some stroke of beginner's luck, it is wise to “bite the bullet” and take non-paying work to get a career started.
 The strategy here is to begin adding credits to what could be an otherwise empty resume.
 Most non-paying acting opportunities include workshops, student films, scene nights, and showcases.
 Listings of them can also be found in the casting notices section of the trades.

 Workshops are often associated with acting schools.
-Scene night performances can be one-time-only evening of scenes and/or monologues, performed for an audience of non-paying invited guests.
+Scene night performances can be a one-time-only evening of scenes and/or monologues, performed for an audience of non-paying invited guests.
 Showcases can have audition notices that appear in the trades.

 Sometimes actors are asked to submit pictures and resumes by mail.
 Non-union actors can appear in Equity showcases, an excellent way to be seen, since agents and casting directors are more likely to attend Equity showcases than non-Equity showcases.